ACM-Amrita-Amritapuri/1st-Year-Recruitment/SIG CP/README.md

 - Data structures

 ## Here is the joining task for you
 This time, we will be conducting a live contest!
-It will be conducted on Hackerrank, so make sure you have an account and start practising now.
+It will be conducted on Hackerrank, so make sure you have an account and start practicing now.
 The contest link will be shared later.
 Good Luck!